-- Manual Builds data providers: All log messages from data collection. - Rational Team Concert data providers: All log messages from scheduled data collection. - OMEGAMON for CICS data providers: Only warnings and errors messages of data collection. - Application Discovery data providers: All log messages from data collection. - Enterprise Artifact data providers: All log messages from data collection.
+- Manual Builds data providers: All log messages from data collection. - Rational Team Concert data providers: All log messages from scheduled data collection. - OMEGAMON for CICS data providers: Only warnings and errors messages of data collection.

 Note: This type of notifications cannot be turned off.